dlebansais/Sign-Up-Sign-In-Guidelines/README.md

   - The server checks if the username or email address is taken.
   - If not, the password is encrypted and an email is sent to the provided address with a link to click.
   - When the user has received the email, clicked the link and confirmed the password, the sign up step is complete.
-1. Sign in
+2. Sign in
-  - The user provide a username or email, and a password.
+  - The user provide a username or email address, and a password.
-  - The password is encrypted, and if it matches a known credential, by username or email, access is granted.
+  - The password is encrypted, and if it matches a known credential, by username or email address, access is granted.
-1. Changing credential
+3. Changing credential
-  - The option to change credential is available only to signed in users.
+  - The option to change credential is available only to signed-in users.
-  - To change the username, the email or the pasword, the user is asked to enter their current password and the modified information.
+  - To change the username, the email address or the password, the user is asked to enter their current password and the modified information.
-  - The password is encrypted and if it matches the current credential the change is applied
+  - The password is encrypted and if it matches the current credential the change is applied.
-1. Recovery
+4. Recovery
   - If the user has lost the password, they can request a recovery.
-  - It starts by asking for an email address.
+  - It begins by asking for an email address.
   - If the email address matches one of the known addresses, an email is sent to this address with a link.
   - If the link is clicked, the user can provide a new password.
 This new password is encrypted and replaces the old password.
   - From there, the user can retry login in since that they know the email and password.
-1. Sign out
+5. Sign out
-  - This is a simple operation that can be done by any signed in user.
+  - This is a simple operation that can be done by any signed-in user.
-1. Deleting credential
+6. Deleting credential
-  - The user must be signed in
+  - The user must be signed in.
   - To delete credential, they are asked to enter their current password.
-  - The password is encrypted and if it matches an email is sent with a warning message.
+  - The password is encrypted, and if it matches the recorded password an email is sent with a warning message.
   - The credential is then tagged for deletion and the user signed out.
   - If the user signs in before a grace period, deletion is canceled and the credential returns to normal.
   - After the grace period a confirmation email is sent to the user and the credential is permanently deleted.